daniel5151/choochoos/docs/k4/kernel.md

 `Getn` is handled by putting storing a "blocked task" per UART.
-When a task calls `Getn` (or `Getc`, which is just a special case of `Getn`), a blocked task entry is created for the UART, which contains a buffer to store bytes, along with a counter of how many bytes have been received and the task's TID.
+When a task calls `Getn` (or `Getc`, which is just a special case of `Getn`), a blocked task entry is created for the UART, which contains a buffer to store bytes, along with a counter of how many bytes have been received and the task's Tid.
 The UART server then reads bytes off the UART's RX FIFO until either the FIFO is empty (in which case the `rx` and `rx_timeout` interrupts are enabled) or the desired `n` bytes have been received (in which case a reply is sent and the